What an exciting time for all you budding writers out there!

 - Expressive writing leads to fewer doctors appointments and causes boost in the immune system for a short period of time.

 - It helps to build positive emotion and engagement.

 - Alleviates mental suffering and helps you find meaning from what’s happened in your past.

 Your writing possibilities are endless!
-Discover more at our next Writing Creatively for wellbeing course in the spring - dates to be released soon!
+Discover more at our next Writing Creatively For Wellbeing course.

 Have a look at some of our refernces for further encouragement!